carolinenee/nucleus/README.md

 2. Select the time of the day of interest (Morning/Afternoon/Evening)
 3. Select the program type (Food bank/Soup kitchen/All, etc.)
 <p>After completing the three steps, the user will be presented with a map of filtered locations that meet the combination of three criteria.
 After that the user can click on any location to read the location profile and to choose the network analysis of interest (Walking or Public Transit).</p>

+## Limitations
+This web map is based on static transit data, that is relevant as of April 2025.
+Therefore, the network analysis needs to be regularly updated using r5py for relevant transit network representation.